Jhabige/Jhabige.github.io/aboutme.md

 ## My Story

-In 1999, I graduated from high school, and went to Kansas State University.
+I graduated from high school in 1999 and went to Kansas State University.
 I didn't really have a plan post graduation, but knew that I wasn't too interested in taking over the farm.
-In my senior year I though a minor in statistics might complement my math degree, so I reached out to Professor Jim Higgins in the Statistics Department.
+So I majored in Math.
+In my senior year I thought a minor in statistics might complement my math degree, so I reached out to Professor Jim Higgins in the Statistics Department.
 He explained that I could even get a Master's degree.
 At the time, I wasn't really too interested in statistics or math, but I did enjoy the college lifestyle.
 Once he explained assistantship to me (free tuition and a salary) I was sold!
 I now had a plan to put off having a plan for 2 more years.
 In my second year of graduate school I absolutely fell in love with research and teaching, and I've been doing it ever since.

 ## Hobbies